RohitBandaru/rohitbandaru.github.io/_posts/2024-08-01-SSL-with-Vision-Transformers.md

 This approach is most similar to BERT / NLP SSL models.

-{% include figure.liquid loading="eager" path="assets/img/blog/ssl-vit/beit.png" alt="beit" class="mx-auto d-block" source="https://arxiv.org/abs/2106.08254"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/ssl-vit/beit.png" alt="beit" class="mx-auto d-block" source="https://arxiv.org/abs/2106.08254"%}

 A fundamental difference in applying SSL to images compared to text is that images are continuous.
 Text has a finite number of tokens.
 You can use a softmax to get a probability distribution across all tokens.
 In ViTs, patches of an image are treated as tokens.
 However, you can’t get an explicit probability distribution over all possible image patches.
 BEiT addresses this problem by training a discrete variational autoencoder (dVAE) to learn discrete visual tokens.
 These discrete tokens are an approximation or compression of image patches.